Arms of a businessman using a calculator and laptop.

 Why Is Cost Basis In Real Estate Important?

 As a homeowner, or anyone selling a house, the cost basis can really impact your tax obligations.
 The Internal Revenue Service (IRS) will use the cost basis to determine how much profit the seller makes on the sale of a property.
-If you’ve sold for a big profit, you may have a big tax bill heading your way.
+If you’ve sold for a large profit, you may have a big tax bill heading your way.

 What’s Included In A Property’s Cost Basis?